ElektraInitiative/PermaplanT/doc/decisions/frontend_end_to_end_testing.md

 ### Gherkin

 Chosing to have the Gherin syntax is adding an extra step to writing tests but with a clear benefit which I will mention later.
-Furthermore the Gherkin syntax can later be used with whichever other framework if Playwright and Python want to be replaced.
+Furthermore the Gherkin syntax can be reusued with other frameworks if Playwright and Python want to be replaced.

 ### BDD